almejiaga/Lassocox/README.md

 Lassocox and Cross-validation using the Lassocox package This repository contains code for performing lasso Cox regression analysis in R using normalized data.
-The analysis involves two main components:
+The analysis involves two main inputs:

-## 1. Genotype Expression Matrix Structure
+## 1. Gene Expression Matrix
 The genotype expression matrix structure consists of the following format:

 First column: IDs (Ensembl, gene, etc.)